Ways People Can Be Seen As "Nice" In The Bad Sense Of The Word

 - Many people feel uncomfortable when someone gives them too many unsolicited gifts and favors.
 They don't like feeling like they've been forced into a position where they're obligated to pay them back in some way.
 Since most people are decent and don't want to think of themselves as mooches, that's how they'll see the situation.

 This is another pattern that can be difficult to break.
-Some "nice" people have a hard time letting go of the idea that they *should* live in a world where they'll be rewarded for their approach.
+Some "nice" people have a hard time letting go of the idea that they should live in a world where they'll be rewarded for their approach.
 They may repeat their ineffective strategy over the years, only to grow more and more disillusioned when they never seem to get what they need from their relationships.
-Unconsciously they may believe that if they do nice things for someone, it's only fair that that person give them what they want in return (e.g., "If I do a bunch of favors for this classmate, they'll like me and want to be friends", "If I'm extra supportive to my roommate during her hard times, she'll appreciate it and be more likely to clean up after herself").
-When they aren't given what they're 'owed' they feel cheated and resentful.
+Unconsciously they may believe that if they do nice things for someone, it's only fair that person give them what they want in return (e.g., "If I do a bunch of favors for this classmate, they'll like me and want to be friends", "If I'm extra supportive to my roommate during her hard times, she'll appreciate it and be more likely to clean up after herself").
+When they aren't given what they're "owed" they feel cheated and resentful.
 It's important to accept that "niceness" isn't an inherently valuable currency, and when you're extra nice to people they don't have to give you anything in return.
+A few are even selfish and will use you.
 Only be nice when it's something you'd be happy to do for its own sake, with no expectation of any benefits for yourself.